-Drugmaker GSK reveals lower profits, restructuringFebruary 6th, 2013 in Other /
+Drugmaker GSK reveals lower profits, restructuringFebruary 6, 2013 in Medicine & Health / Other

 British drugs firm GlaxoSmithKline on Wednesday unveiled a 13-percent drop in annual net profits and outlined a plan for more restructuring in Europe to deliver greater savings and offset weaker sales across the region.

 Profit after taxation fell to £4.565 billion ($7.153 billion, 5.285 billion euros) in 2012 from £5.261 billion a year earlier, the pharmaceuticals firm said in a results statement.

 Pre-tax profits meanwhile sagged four percent to £7.635 billion and revenues dropped 3.5 percent to £26.431 billion amid the "challenging" economic outlook.

 GSK, which also has a large consumer healthcare division, added that it was weighing its options for drinks brands Lucozade and Ribena as part of its extended European restructuring plans.

 The London-listed company added that the proposed restructuring measures, alongside changes to manufacturing and research and development, would deliver annual cost savings of at least £1.0 billion by 2016, at an overall cost of £1.5 billion.

 "The clear adverse impact to performance in 2012 was weaker than expected sales from our European business," said chief executive Andrew Witty in the earnings release.